-Politics is the primary drive of how mining, oil and gas sectors are governed and the primary problem surrounding resource extraction hinges around relationships of power and how power is exercised.
+Politics is the primary driver of how mining, oil and gas sectors are governed, and the primary problem surrounding resource extraction hinges on relationships of power and how power is exercised.
 This project asks the following questions:

 - How does the nature of political settlements affect the governance of the mining and hydrocarbon sectors and the relationships between those sectors and patterns of social inclusion and exclusion?

 - How does the circulation of ideas and the materiality of the resources in question affect this relationship?